 6. Oil and gas transportation and traffic ruin serene settings for tourists

 Tourism and out-of-doors recreation are big economic propellers for most countries.
 However, oil tanks network roads and loud compressors devalue picturesque values and essential sources of income for the public.

 A lot of noise pollution near a fishing ground, a decrease in the number of fascinating species of birds or extreme weedy plants may cause a reduction in the contentment with the outside recreation and tourism.
 Thus, the reduction of tourism activities because of the impacts of oil and gas can reduce the economic development of a country.

 7. Scenery modifications from well pads and roads

-The activities from oil and gas drilling Construction activities leave behind deep-seated effects to the scenery.
-The companies require well pad and construction of roads, the process uses weighty machines such as bulldozers, gravel trucks etc.
+The activities from oil and gas drilling construction activities leave behind deep-seated effects on the scenery.
+The companies require well pad and construction of roads, the process uses weighty machines such as bulldozers, gravel trucks, etc.